Genetic recombination: SARS‐CoV‐2

 SARS-CoV-2's entire receptor binding motif appeared, based on preliminary observations, to have been introduced through recombination from coronaviruses of pangolins.
 However, more comprehensive analyses later refuted this suggestion and showed that SARS-CoV-2 likely evolved solely within bats and with little or no recombination.

+(-)ssRNA

+The Orthomyxoviridae (which includes the influenza virus) are known to undergo MR, though in this case MR can be due to a combination of both reassortment and intra-segmental recombination.

+ssRNA-RT

+MR occurs in the Retroviridae, specifically in HIV.
+Damage in the RNA genome appears to be avoided during reverse transcription by strand switching (copy-choice recombination) between two damaged ssRNA genome copies.
+HIV carries two copies of its genome in each virion, which likely helps make such a repair possible.

+Recombination between divergent lineages of HIV also helps the development of genetic diversity.
+For this to happen, two different HIVs must infect the same cell, leading to a chimeric virion carrying two different genomes.
+When this chimeric virion infects another cell, recombination can happen in that cell.
+This kind of recombination likely contributes to drug resistance and possibly helps with immune evasion.

 Role of recombination in the origin of life

 Nowak and Ohtsuki noted that the origin of life (abiogenesis) is also the origin of biological evolution.
 They pointed out that all known life on earth is based on biopolymers and proposed that any theory for the origin of life must involve biological polymers that act as information carriers and catalysts.
 Lehman argued that recombination was an evolutionary development as ancient as the origins of life.
 Smail et al. proposed that in the primordial Earth, recombination played a key role in the expansion of the initially short informational polymers (presumed to be RNA) that were the precursors to life.